droidxp/droidfax-fork/artifacts/README.txt

 o	page_resultformat.html
 o	metricdef.pdf
 *	README.PDF, README.DOC, README.txt (same content in different formats)
-Then, download the droidfax.7z file, unzip it using 7zip, the following can be seen o	droidfaxAE.vbox o	droidfax.vdi
+Then, download the droidfax.zip file, unzip it, the following can be seen
+*	VBox
+o	droidfaxAE.vbox
+o	droidfax.vdi
 The code and data folders include the analysis code and our dataset, respectively, as already